gregoiregavin/Wiki-CAS-SI/README.md

   Bean
 </h1>

-Bean is an exploration website based on open source technologies such as [Gatsby](https://www.gatsbyjs.com/) and [Strapi](https://strapi.io/).
-Its mainly focused is to provide a simple, adaptable and scalable structure for both frontend and backend users.
+WIKI-CAS-SI1 (pronounce '**Bean**') is an exploration website based on open source technologies such as [Gatsby](https://www.gatsbyjs.com/) and [Strapi](https://strapi.io/).
+These have been choosen for their high adaptable and scalable structure for both frontend and backend users.
 Bean is developed at the EPFL, aiming at first to provide a tool for teaching in the [CAS pour l'enseignement de la Science Informatique en secondaire 1](https://www.epfl.ch/education/educational-initiatives/fr/le-projet-edunum-le-cas-si/cas-si).

 _Please note that the project is under development and is not deployed nor testable online._

-## :green_heart: Philosophy

 ## 🚀 Installation